Disparities abound in sentencing in our judicial system

 Most legal scholars, I believe, take exception to mandatory sentencing laws because they are viewed as taking discretion away from the judge, who becomes nothing more than a robot.
 Such laws don’t allow the trial judge to consider all relevant factors that should be taken into account.

-Studies and testimony document instances where disparities in sentencing have occurred in federal and state courts.
+Several studies and testimony document instances where disparities in sentencing have occurred in both federal and state courts.

 One such paper, authored by David B. Mustard of the University of Georgia, appeared in the Journal of Law and Economics (April 2, 2001), a publication of the University of Chicago.
 Mustard’s paper addresses racial, ethnic, and gender disparities in sentencing in the federal courts under the Sentencing Reform Act of 1984.
 Ironically, the act was designed to eliminate sentencing disparities.